palma-ice/deeplearning_introduction/README.md

 `Pluto.run()`

-A link should appear in your terminal.
-You can open it in your browser with `ctrl+click`.
+If a Pluto tab does not automatically open in your browser, you can do it manually with `ctrl+click` on the link displayed in the terminal.
 Open `main.jl` and enjoy!